 Speaking of the best cloud storage for large files, it’s recommended to consider these points in the following.
 Also, you can add your own preference for cloud backup large files.
 First, it has large cloud storage at a reasonable price.
 Second, it has a fast transfer speed for large files.
 Last but not least, no or less file size limit and upload traffic cap.

 Upload traffic for a limited plan

-Encryption affect the transfer speed
+Encryption affects the transfer speed